Urkaz/urkaz.github.io/assets/data/games/xuan-yuan-sword-7.md

 # My role

-Xuan Yuan Sword 7 is probably the biggest game that got ported in Catness Game Studios, and due to my good performance and results in previous projects, I've got assigned as the main developer for it.
+Xuan Yuan Sword 7 is probably the biggest game that Catness Game Studios has ported, and thanks to my good performance and results in previous projects, I was assigned as the main developer for it.

-My role here was achieving a good performance on Switch, optimizing GPU, CPU and Memory usage, without losing the original look of the game.
-Sometimes, when porting a game to consoles, you have to make decisions that have impact in the overall look of the game, but early on I decided that a game like this one should look on Switch as closely as possible to the original one.
-This caused some discussions in the office, as changing the look in a mor drastic way could made the game run better (like adding more fog or bloom to hide certan flaws), but that wasn't a desirable result for me (but I had to concede it sometimes).
+My job was to get the game running smoothly on Switch, optimizing GPU, CPU, and memory usage without compromising the original look of the game.
+When porting to consoles, you often have to make choices that affect how the game looks overall, but from the start, I felt that a game like this deserved to look on Switch as close as possible to the original from PC.
+That led to some internal debates, since taking more drastic visual shortcuts (like adding extra fog or bloom to hide some flaws) could have improved performance, but for me, that wasn’t the right direction (though I did have to give in sometimes).

-I worked in this project from start to end, and eventually, some coworkers joined me, having to coordinate them and give them a common goal.
+I worked on the project from start to finish.
+Eventually, a few coworkers joined in, and I had to coordinate with them and make sure we were all working towards the same goal.

 ## Challenges